rust-lang/rfcs/text/0000-quick-debug-macro.md

 + Some information is better than none.

-Even if `typeof(expr)` is `!Debug`, valuable information can be displayed to the user.
+Even if the type of `expr` does not satisfy the `Debug` bound, valuable information can be displayed to the user.
 By using `std::intrinsics::type_name` for non-`Debug` types, the user can at least know what the type of the expression is, which is not nothing.

 ### 8. Should a trailing newline be added after each `dbg!(exprs...)`?